GeoffreyBrunet/Vagrantfiles/README.md

 # Vagrantfiles
-Vagrantfiles for creating virtual machines
+- Vagrantfiles for creating virtual machines.
+- Hypervisor used is virtualbox.